cchitsiang/awesome-stars/topics.md

 - [EQuimper/nodejs-api-boilerplate](https://github.com/EQuimper/nodejs-api-boilerplate) - A boilerplate for kickstart your nodejs api project with JWT Auth and some new Techs :)
 - [apollographql/apollo-server](https://github.com/apollographql/apollo-server) - 🌍  Spec-compliant and production ready JavaScript GraphQL server that lets you develop in a schema-first way.
 Built for Express, Connect, Hapi, Koa, and more.
 - [grindjs/grindjs](https://github.com/grindjs/grindjs) - An opinionated Node web framework built on Express
-- [brettstack/serverless-express](https://github.com/brettstack/serverless-express) - Run Node.js web applications and APIs using existing application frameworks on AWS #serverless technologies such as Lambda, API Gateway, Lambda@Edge, and ALB.
+- [CodeGenieApp/serverless-express](https://github.com/CodeGenieApp/serverless-express) - Run Express and other Node.js frameworks on AWS Serverless technologies such as Lambda, API Gateway, Lambda@Edge, and more.
 - [graphile/crystal](https://github.com/graphile/crystal) - 🔮 Graphile's Crystal Monorepo; home to Grafast, PostGraphile, pg-introspection, pg-sql2 and much more!
 - [expressjs/express](https://github.com/expressjs/express) - Fast, unopinionated, minimalist web framework for node.